Skip to Main Content

 • Treatments and Surgery

-Most of the time eye conditions can be treated medically however, sometimes surgery will be needed.
+Most of the time, eye conditions can be treated medically.
+However, sometimes surgery will be needed.

 Some of the surgeries we use to treat eye conditions include cataract surgery, glaucoma shunting, laser procedures, eyelid reconstruction, and corneal grafts.